siri2100/siri2100/README.md

 - 👋 Hi, I’m Jongju Kim
-- 👀 I’m interested in Deep Learning based CV & NLP
+- 👀 I’m interested in Deep Learning based CV

 <!---
 siri2100/siri2100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.